maxigimenez/base-react-app/README.md

 ## Motivation

-I feel my self losing a bunch of time setting up always the same structure for my applications, so I decided to put everything together and use this project as a base.
+Instead of doing the same set-up over and over, I decided to create this skeleton using my usual stack for side-projects.

 Some questions that you might have: